localmed/flowp/doc/index.rst

 Module is written on top of builtin unittest module in a very minimalistic way with minimum of magic.
 It provides 4 features of BDD style testing:

-* specyfications (style for test cases)
+* specifications (style for test cases)
 * expectations (style for asserts)
 * behavior contexts
-* specyfication oriented test runner
+* specification oriented test runner

 In the end it's all about bringing testing style, testing good practices.

-Specyfications
+Specifications
 ^^^^^^^^^^^^^
 Replacement for test cases.
 Specifications are the way how we want to describe objects which we want to create, we specify, describe their